ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 **Throwing a Player**

 Releasing the grab button throws the held player.
 If the grab button is tapped (quickly pressed and released), then the throw is done instantly out of grab.
 After gameplay testing, I figured it would be better to give the player more throw options.
-Holding up throws the player up, holding down drops the player in front, holding diagonally up throws the player in that same direction, and holding horizontally throws the player in that direction with less height.
+Holding up throws the player up, holding down drops the player in front (grab release), holding diagonally up throws the player in that same direction, and holding horizontally throws the player in that direction with less height.
 Each type of throw is configured based on direction and x and y velocities.
 If no direction is pressed then the throw defaults to horizontal.

 ![throwing](https://github.com/user-attachments/assets/82f2890e-50a4-4df2-bdd3-5468778c027d)